PrashastS1/Script-Identifier/models/logistic/ReadMe.md

 python -m models.Logistic.LogRegLDAMulticlass
 ```

-To run LDA-binary for each language sequentially:
+To run LDA-binary for each language sequentially or just call LDA-Multiclass once.
+Will take yaml file and do testing correspondingly:

 ```bash
 python -m models.Logistic.LogRegTest